dvdmtw98/notes/notes-vault/information-security/tools/elastic/elastic.md

 ### Data Structure
 Data in ElasticSearch is saved in an index.
 An index is a collection of documents that share similar characteristics.
+Kibana now uses the term data views to refer to indexes.
+When a wildcard is used with a index (e.g. `ecs-zeek-*`) its called an index pattern.

 Documents contain data that are stored as key value pairs.
 The datatype determines which functions can be used on it.